graywolf336/CaptureThePoints/README.md

 * Made sure that only ops by default get the ctp.admin permission node
 * Added an option to disallow regenerating health due to their hunger bar being satisfied
 * Added a message to be displayed when the wasn't any arenas in the arenalist

-If for some reason you'd like to test this out, you can download the latest build at: http://graywolfsolutions.com:8080/job/CaptureThePoints/
+* Temporary workaround for a NPE that only happens at certain times.
+* Cleaned up how messages are logged to the console